 Layouts

-We’re a brand new club, so at present we don’t have any layouts to show here.
-However, as a member you get to put forward ideas of any layout that you wish to build.
-Provide a track plan, along with rough costings, and present it to the committee.
-If we have the budget available then it will likely be approved, especially if other members are keen on the idea as well!
+As a member you can put forward ideas of any layout that you wish to build.
+For it to be considered you must provide a track plan along with a justification as to how this would bring enjoyment for members and public at shows, rough costings of baseboard and scenic materials, and then present it to the committee.
+If we have the budget available and the room to store it then it will likely be approved, especially if other members are keen on the idea as well!

-We’re planning on recreating the branchline from Sleaford to RAF Cranwell based in the 1920’s.
-We’ll be adding updates to the Cranwell Branch Line section of the blog.
+We are recreating the branchline from Sleaford to RAF Cranwell based in the 1920’s.
+Updates on progress will be added to the Cranwell Branch Line section of the blog.
+This layout is due to be completed in time for exhibiting in Stamford during May 2026.

 Members Layouts